 Points of Parity (POP) are elements that are considered mandatory for a brand to be considered a legitimate competitor in a specific category.
 They are largely similar to offerings of like competitors and are what make consumers consider your brand, along with your competitor.

 Points of difference (POD) are aspects of a product or service that make your offering distinct or different from your competitor.
 Brands should be careful not to claim these differences as core messaging.
 For example, high quality or better customer service.
 If you claim better customer service and the consumer doesn’t experience better customer service it will have a negative impact on your brand.
 If you provide better customer and let the consumer tell the story, it will have a positive impact on your brand.

 Consumers now have on-demand access to information.
 They do not need to consult the seller and may know as much as if not more than the seller about a given product or service.
 Available data is empowering consumers to make very informed, on-demand decisions about their purchases.

 Know what consumers are sharing and saying about your brand.
 Control the message, make sure it’s authentic, and back it up with a consistent experience for consumers.

 If it’s all about me, me, me, your date (the consumer) will leave disappointed and never call you back.
 Avoid this by considering what is in it for your consumer.
 Tell the consumer what they get for being here.
 Tell them why they should stay.

-This is where quality story telling is important.
-Quality story telling means increased customer engagement, higher conversion rates, and more people sharing their experiences with others.
+This is where quality storytelling is important.
+Quality storytelling means increased customer engagement, higher conversion rates, and more people sharing their experiences with others.
 Consumers easily identify with protagonists and want to be the star of their own story.
-Make your consumer the star the story.
+Make your consumer the star of the story.

-Consumers are immersed in great in great user experiences by billion dollar brands and thus have changed their expectations for all brands.
+Consumers are immersed in great user experiences by billion-dollar brands and thus have changed their expectations for all brands.

 Consumers will make loyalty choices based on the combination of both story and experience and its crucial to be authentic.
 The brand promise must match the consumer experience.